costott/solitaire/README.md

 Now you can play another game or exit.

-Make sure to take notice of the move number and time to see if you can do better next time.
+Make sure to take notice of the move number and time to see if you do better next time.

 ## Installation
 ### Step 1 - Download the ZIP file